 You spend many weeks creating a world-class video — writing a script, amassing props, finding a location, enticing and perhaps paying a troupe of actors, arranging lighting, recording sound, directing talent and crew and, of course, editing, editing, editing.
 Then you upload your finished video to YouTube and it’s a hit.
 Hundreds or thousands of people see it and appreciate it and some even post laudatory comments about it on the YouTube site.
+Then comes the unfortunate reality of freebooting.

-After all that effort, your work is freebooted.
 Your video appears on Facebook, uploaded natively, with or without giving you credit for all your hard work, your creativity and your expenses.
 You are understandably upset and you certainly have a right to be.
 The proverb, “imitation is the sincerest form of flattery,” became popular in the early 19th Century, but your imitator has clearly crossed the line, violating both ethics and copyright law.

-How to Remove the Video from Another’s Website
+How to remove the video from another’s website

-First, we recommend registering your video, screenplay or sound track with the Copyright Office before you upload your video to YouTube or any other online distribution service.
+First step in preventing freebooting is registering your video, screenplay or sound track with the Copyright Office before you upload your video to YouTube or any other online distribution service.
 That way, you may be eligible for an award of your attorneys’ fees if your case develops into litigation.
 You can register your copyright online for $35 via the Copyright Office website: www.copyright.gov.

 First, we recommend registering your video, screenplay or sound track with the Copyright Office before you upload your video to YouTube or any other online distribution service.